When the Bible mentions a spirit in or of man, what is it referring to? What does it do and what happens to the spirit in man when we die?

 Scripture uses the word “soul” to mean the life of a person.
 Notice Genesis 2:7 in the King James Version: “And the LORD God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul” (emphasis added).
 He did not have a soul; he was a living soul.
 The phrase in the Hebrew means a living, breathing being.

 By analogy, many digital devices cannot function apart from a power source, as well as some method of recording data.
 The human brain apart from the spirit in man is like a computerized device without power or the ability to record information.
 Similarly, a brain without the spirit God gives is like a digital camera without a battery or without a way to record images.

 While both analogies fall far short of illustrating the incredible mental capacity that the spirit in man adds to the human brain, they can help us understand this profound biblical teaching.

 The spirit in man enables what we call “the mind,” including self-awareness, intellect, creativity and the ability to appreciate beauty, along with a unique personality and temperament.
 The spirit in man gives us the abilities that make us human, in the image of God.
 But it is incomplete.
 God’s plan is to make His Holy Spirit available so that we can know the things of God and have the mind of God (1 Corinthians 2:11).

 So, the reason the spirit of man returns to God upon death seems to be this: God preserves the spirit of every person as the permanent record of everything about him or her and will use that record to resurrect him or her at the appointed time (1 Corinthians 15:22-23).
 Consider how an architect is able to recreate a building long destroyed, as long as he has the original blueprints.
 By the same token, God will be able to reconstruct a person by the information preserved through the spirit in man.

-Learn more in our articles in the section: “Is There Life After Death?”
+Learn more about what happens when you die in our articles on: “Is There Life After Death?”